mcp-shark/mcp-shark/docs/user-guide.md

 - Results are cached for quick access
 - No need to re-scan unless configuration changes
 - Clear cache option available

+### Tool Drifts

+Track changes in MCP server tool manifests over time (based on `tools/list` responses).

+**What you’ll see:**
+- A list of drift records (server key, timestamp, deterministic severity, summary)
+- A detail panel showing:
+  - Added/removed/changed tools
+  - Optional Local LLM findings (if enabled)
+  - Drift metadata (hashes, model/prompt info)

+**How drifts are created:**
+- MCP Shark automatically snapshots and diffs `tools/list` responses as it captures traffic.
+- If you haven’t seen any drifts yet, trigger at least one `tools/list` (e.g., open the Playground → Tools list).

+For the full feature details, see [Tool Drift Analysis](tool-drift-analysis.md).

 ### MCP Shark Logs